Msalter91/sei-project-three-frontend/README.md

 ## Known bugs
 - If a user doesn’t enter a valid location on the map it defaults to null island
 - Map sizing on the ‘see trips’ page has overspilled and is too wide
-- The profile view does not currently work in the deployed environment
+- <del>The profile view does not currently work in the deployed environment</del>
+  This has since been fixed and all the api requests are now consistent

 ## Future Improvements
 - Ability for users to favourite trips